natancox/stardog-docs/src/docs/spring.html.md

               -Dpackaging=jar
               -DpomFile=pom.xml

 Note: The stardogLocation and "fileTree" dependency is included in development of Stardog Spring, as a local embedded server is used for automated testing.
+Before running the build, you should edit the "CHANGE" areas in teh build file to point to your local Stardog instance.
+See the README on the respective Github projects for more details.

 ## Basic Spring